 Principal is net of payments.
-Cost represents amortized cost which is net of repayments and adjusted for the amortization of premiums and/or accretion of discounts, as opposite the control investments.
+Cost represents amortized cost which is net of repayments and adjusted for the amortization of premiums and/or accretion of discounts, as opposite the properties of the properties of the payments and adjusted for the amortization of premiums and/or accretion of discounts, as opposite the properties of the payments and properties of the payments are properties of the payments and properties of the payments and properties of the payments are properties are properties are properties of the payments are propertie (4) - applicable.

-- (4)

-- applicable.